manassaloi/manassaloi.github.io/_posts/2016-03-29-blitzscaling-reid-hoffman.markdown

   * Compatibility and Standards: The use of one technology product encourages the use of compatible products.
 (Example: within the Microsoft Office suite, Word’s dominance meant that its document file format became the standard; this has allowed it to destroy competitors like WordPerfect and fend off open-source solutions like OpenDocument.)

 **GROWTH LIMITER #1: LACK OF PRODUCT/MARKET FIT**

++ Product/market fit enables rapid growth, while the lack of it makes growth expensive and difficult.
+Unfortunately, it’s far easier to define product/market fit than it is to establish it!

 **GROWTH LIMITER #2: OPERATIONAL SCALABILITY**